MartinPankraz/ABAP-Developer-Day/student/quest5.md

 <img alt="Properties added" src="../img/student/Quest5/PropertiesAdded.jpg"  width="600">
 </p>

 10. We should have all the information now so we can write a response to the user.
-Click on "+" in the True branch and click on "Send a resposne"
+Click on "+" in the True branch and click on "Send a response"

 <p align="center" width="100%">
 <img alt="Send response" src="../img/student/Quest5/SendAResponse-Withdata.jpg"  width="600">